AlbaTaboada/Edgelands/README.md

 # Weather Map: Mapping AI Public Debates

-This repository contains the **Weather Map**, an innovative visualization tool designed to map and analyze public discourse on artificial intelligence (AI).
-Developed as part of a research study focusing on the MIT Technology Review’s publications from 2021 to 2024, the tool leverages **network visualization**, **natural language processing**, and **topic modeling** to explore trends, patterns, and controversies surrounding AI, particularly in the era of ChatGPT.
+This repository contains one instance of the **Weather Map**, an innovative visualization tool designed to map and analyze public discourse.
+Developed as part of a research study focusing on the MIT Technology Review’s publications from 2021 to 2024, this instance of the tool leverages **network visualization**, **natural language processing**, and **topic modeling** to explore trends, patterns, and controversies surrounding AI, particularly in the era of ChatGPT.

-The project examines how specialized media shape public narratives about AI, bridging the gap between technical innovations and broader sociopolitical discussions.
+The Weather Map of MIT Technology Review is accessible at albataboada.github.io/Weather_map/

 ## Features